Muniswamy366/Notes/Kafka.md

 }
 ```
 Both are in the same group, so each message will go to only one of them (Queuing pattern).

+### Publish-Subscribe kafka, if two consumers are in single group, how the message are consumed

+Short Answer:

+    If **two consumers are in the same consumer group, Kafka will load-balance messages across them — meaning each message is consumed by only one consumer in that group.

+So, in this case:

+    NOT publish-subscribe

+    It's behaving like a queue (i.e., competing consumers)

+### Point to Point and queue model same in kafka

+Yes, in Kafka, the Point-to-Point model and the Queue model essentially refer to the same concept.
+They are functionally equivalent, even though the terminology differs slightly depending on context.